I’ve been traveling full-time since 2018, and for most of that time, I’ve been buying local SIM cards as soon as I land in a new destination.

 To make sure everything was working, I went into Settings > Mobile > Mobile Data, switched to Holafly, and loaded a webpage.
 It connected instantly.

 Final Thoughts on Setup: The setup process was quick and easy, especially with the QR code method.
 It’s not groundbreaking, but it works smoothly, and I didn’t run into any issues.
 I also preferred not needing an app to manage the eSIM, which keeps things simpler.
-Overall, no complaints here—the process does what it needs to without overcomplicating things.
+Overall, no complaints here—the process does what it needs to without overcomplicating things, it's a very similar sim to Truely and I like both options.

 Reviewing Holafly eSIM Connectivity for International Travel